-The Kaiser Permanente San Francisco Half Marathon & 5K is this Sunday, and if it’s your first half marathon or 5K, you may be feeling a little nervous.
+The Kaiser Permanente San Francisco Half Marathon & 5K is this Sunday, February 2nd!
+If it’s your first half marathon, 10K or 5K, you may be feeling a little nervous.
 Actually, the truth is that even experienced runners get a bit jittery before a race, trying to make sure they’ve thought of everything.

 To help, here’s a checklist from our experts at Kaiser Permanente San Francisco with tips for how to get the most out of your race.